-The sooner any cancer can be correctly diagnosed, the better chances of a complete cure for the person concerned.
+The sooner any cancer can be correctly diagnosed, the better chances of a curative scenario for the person concerned.
 However, some cancers are in the ‘difficult to diagnose’ category.
-Neuroendocrine Tumours (NETs) is in this category due to the vague symptoms which may be mistaken for other diseases and routine illnesses.
+Neuroendocrine Tumours (NETs) are in this category due to the vague symptoms which may be mistaken for other diseases and routine illnesses.
 This is one of the reasons there have been many lengthy diagnostic delays.
-In many cases, it can be very quiet leading to diagnosis at very advanced stages.
+In many cases, it can be very quiet leading to incidental diagnosis at an advanced stage.

 Neuroendocrine Cancer – shh! can you hear it?

-By the way, Neuroendocrine Cancer hates awareness so share share share!
+By the way, Neuroendocrine Cancer hates awareness so share to others!

 Thanks for reading